 Mitigating the damage done by rear-end accidents

 The NTSB recommended in 2012 that crash avoidance systems should be included as a standard feature in all new passenger vehicles nationwide, and they recently issued a statement reiterating that recommendation.
 If every new car sold in the U.S. came equipped with a crash avoidance system as recommended by the NTSB, the agency estimates that it would result in the elimination of thousands of injuries and deaths caused by traffic accidents each year.

 One of the biggest areas of potential improvement is rear-end collisions, which currently cause about 1,700 traffic fatalities and half a million non-fatal crash injuries every year in the United States.
 If new vehicles were universally equipped with crash avoidance systems, the NTSB predicts that 80 percent of those crashes could be eliminated or reduced in severity.

 Drivers who cause accidents in Illinois due to inattention, intoxication or general carelessness are often liable to those who are injured as a result, as well as to the surviving family members of anyone who dies as a result of the crash.
-If you or someone in your family has been hurt in a crash that may have been linked to someone else’s negligence, contact the law firm of Seidman, Margulis & Fairman, LLP, to discuss your legal options.
+If you or someone in your family has been hurt in a crash that may have been linked to someone else’s negligence, contact our Chicago car accident lawyers at the law firm of Seidman, Margulis & Fairman, LLP, to discuss your legal options.